Thursday, April 7, 2016

 Virginia’s tobacco labor force was predominately composed of English indentured servants until the 1670s, when that immigration flow slowed to a trickle and increasing numbers of laborers were needed to work the colony’s tobacco fields.
 Historian Martha W. McCartney wrote, “It is estimated that 75,000 whites emigrated from the British Isles to the Chesapeake colonies between 1630 and 1680, when tobacco consumption was on the rise.
 Half-to-three-quarters of these people were indentured servants, many of who were poor, unskilled youths.
 Planters were especially eager to procure male workers to work in their tobacco fields and during the 1630s six times as many men as women became indentured servants”.
 However, she also tells us that for several decades onward, “…approximately four out of five newly arrived immigrants still perished”.

 Involuntary African immigrants and slavery began being introduced in the 1650s following the leads of the Massachusetts and Connecticut colonies.
 In the 1640s, the Virginia Assembly began enacting policies and laws that fated almost all Africans and African Americans in the colony to a permanent underclass and involuntary servitude.
 In 1661, with the imposition of new royal rule and aristocratic domination, the nascent Commonwealth began institutionalizing racially based slavery.
-Charles II’s imperial initiative fostering the slave trade would also result in more bonded Africans being deployed by plantations that had depended on indentured English.
+Charles II’s imperial initiative, the chartering of the Royal African Company, would foster the slave trade and result in more bonded Africans being deployed by plantations that had depended on indentured English.

 The emergence of the new elite ruling class during William Berkeley’s second governorship also established an attitude among its members toward the lower classes, particularly Africans and African-Americans, that reflected much less humanity and tolerance, and a facility to arbitrarily relegate them to the lowest positions in society.